UnrealSharp/unrealsharp.github.io/enums.md

 }
 ```

-The enum must have a underlying type of byte.
-It's a Unreal Engine restriction with reflection enums.
+Any enums exposed to Unreal Engine via UProperty/UEnum/UFunction-parameter must have a underlying type of byte.
+It's a restriction set by the engine with enums used in Blueprint.

+If you don't need to expose them, you can have any valid underlying type.